The Hair with Heart Story

 A Mother's Story - By Rebecca Adamson

-I quickly made an appointment with our GP and from there the endless appointments began…..within a month Charlotte had pretty much lost all her hair.
-I remember creeping into her room at night to check to see if her eyelashes were falling out (which they were) and then crying myself to sleep trying to understand how this could be happening.
+I quickly made an appointment with our GP, and from there, the endless appointments began…..within a month, Charlotte had pretty much lost all her hair.
+I remember creeping into her room at night to check to see if her eyelashes were falling out (which they were) and then crying myself to sleep, trying to understand how this could be happening.

-With her confidence stolen we needed a solution that would give her back a piece of her former self so she could at least leave the house!
-That’s when, thanks to an amazing dermatologist, we discovered “Freedom Wigs” and immediately phoned Martine to start the process of creating a new head of hair for Charlotte.
-From that first bald spot to finding Martine we felt incredibly alone in the whole journey.
-Martine restored hope in that she herself had alopecia and all was going to be ok.
-With Martine's encouragement we started “The Princess Charlotte Alopecia Foundation”- to provide support and funding for wigs for those with Alopecia.
+With her confidence stolen, we needed a solution that would give her back a piece of her former self so she could at least leave the house!
+That’s when, thanks to an amazing dermatologist, we discovered Freedom Wigs.
+We immediately phoned Martine át Freedom Wigs to start the process of creating a new head of hair for Charlotte.
+From that first bald spot to finding Martine, we felt incredibly alone in the whole journey.
+Martine restored hope in that she herself had alopecia, and all was going to be okay.
+With Martine's encouragement, we started “The Princess Charlotte Alopecia Foundation”- to provide support and funding for wigs for those with Alopecia.

 Story of “Tresses for Princesses”